Milan Hudecek

 Milan Hudecek AM (pron. who-de-check, born 9 January 1954) is a Czech-born Australian inventor and entrepreneur.
 He pioneered the fields of assistive technology for the blind (in particular computing for the blind) and radio communications (in particular software-defined radios).
-He is a Member of the Order of Australia, winner of the Winston Gordon Award for Technological Advancement in the Field of Blindness and Visual Impairment, and Rolls-Royce & Qantas Award of Engineering Excellence.
+He is a Member of the Order of Australia, winner of the Winston Gordon Award for Technological Advancement in the Field of Blindness and Visual Impairment, and the Rolls-Royce & Qantas Award of Engineering Excellence.

 Professional career

 Founder (1983) and managing director of the Melbourne based Australian Export Award-winning Robotron Group, Hudecek is credited with the invention of the world's first computer for the blind, the Eureka A4, and a number of other assistive products such as reading machines for the blind.